SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

 [slide]
 # Naming Variables
+In computer programming, a naming convention is a set of **rules** for choosing the name to be used for variables.

 Naming conventions make programs more understandable by making them easier to read.

-They can also give information about the function of the identifier-for example, whether it's a constant, package, or class-which can be helpful in understanding the code.

-In Java we use **camelCase** conventions for naming data types.
+In Java the convention for naming variables are used ***"camel-case"***.

-**Camel case** is the practice of writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
+**Camel case** combines words by:
+* capitalizing all words following the first word;
+* removing the space:
 ```Java
 String firstName = John;
 String lastName = Smith;
 int personAge = 41;
 ```
 The variable's name should explain it's purpose.

 Before naming a variable, ask yourself: **What does this variable contain?**